joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/12/world/ukraine-war-children-parents.html?searchResultPosition=6

 **Where the Ice Is Still Abundant, These Penguins Are, Too**\
-`The western side of the Antarctica penisula has seen sharp declines in Adélie penguin populations in recent decades.
+`The western side of the Antarctic Peninsula has seen sharp declines in Adélie penguin populations in recent decades.
 Things look better on the eastern side.
-Take a tour. `\
+Take a tour.`\
 https://nytimes.com/2022/04/12/climate/antarctica-penguins.html?searchResultPosition=7

 **Word of the Day: apprehensive**\